-Expertise and experience in effective work in a broad range of segments of the electric power industry and the markets of different countries

-GENERATION

-A quarter of generating assets are new high-performance low-fuel facilities

-Effective long-term contract for the purchase of natural gas

-Availability of highly maneuverable equipment in the asset structure

-Most of the Group's companies are certified according to the ISO 14001 international environmental standard

-ENGINEERING

-Wide-ranging experience in implementing projects Company's own design center Company's own offering on the gas turbine market SUPPLY

-Large customer base

-Unified billing methodology

-Contracts with major industrial consumers

-High market share in the regions of operation

-Customer focus with a system to assess satisfaction with the quality of services

-TRADING

-The only company involved in export-import operations on the Russian wholesale electricity and capacity market

-FOREIGN ASSETS

-Extensive experience in electric power industry operations in other countries
+Generation A quarter of generating assets are new high-performance low-fuel facilities Effective long-term contract for the purchase of natural gas Availability of highly maneuverable equipment in the asset structure Most of the Group's enterprises are certified according to the ISO 14001 international environmental standard Expertise and experience in effectively working in a broad range of segments of the electric power industry and the markets of different countries.
+Generation Supply Foreign assets Trading Supply Large customer base Unified billing methodology Contracts with major industrial consumers High market share in the regions of operation Customer focus with a system to assess satisfaction with the quality of services Engineering Foreign Assets Trading Wide-ranging experience in implementing projects Extensive experience in electric power industry operations in other countries The only company involved in export-import operations on the Russian wholesale electricity and Company's own design center capacity market Company's own offering on the gas turbine market

-Supply chain business model GRI 105-2, GRI 102-7, GRI 102-9
+3.2.
+Supply chain business model [GRI 102-6, 102-7, 102-9]